 Hiding Behind Chocolate in Romantics Anonymous

 Food is a remedy.
 One can push away pain by indulging in their favorite treat or can create food as a therapeutic form of self-expression.
-In the film Romantics Anonymous, the two cripplingly shy protagonists use chocolate as a way to shield themselves from the outside world while simultaneously finding their place in it.
+In Romantics Anonymous (2010), the two cripplingly shy protagonists use chocolate as a way to shield themselves from the outside world while simultaneously finding their place in it.